Gottox/node-urlify/README.md

 This node library simplifies converting utf8 strings to ASCII strings which can be used as readable URL-segments

+If you're happily using node-urlify, please leave an entry at [the wiki](https://github.com/Gottox/node-urlify/wiki/Whos-using-node-urlify%3F).
+Thank you!

 ## Installation

 ### Node